naclonts/personal-site-clj/resources/public/articles/bfs-in-clojure.md

 ___

-I hope you've enjoyed reading this article half as much as I've enjoyed playing with these graphs.
+I hope you've enjoyed reading this article half as much as I've enjoyed playing with these graphs!

 Good luck, and happy hacking.